 It would be an understatement to say that Tiller had one of the fastest come-ups in the modern-day era.
 One minute he was just a regular guy making music in his living room while working at fast food chain Papa John’s and the next he was riding the wave of having one of the biggest breakthroughs smashes from the past decade.
-Not even 12 months after “Don’t” made a splash, Tiller released his debut album, T R A P S O U L, which has not only been certified triple-platinum status in the US for hitting the 3 million sales mark but is listed as one of the best-selling albums of the decade.
+Not even 12 months after “Don’t” made a splash, Tiller released his debut album, T R A P S O U L, which has not only been certified triple-platinum in the US for hitting the 3 million sales mark but it is listed as one of the best-selling albums of the decade.
 Following the global success of “Don’t,” the LP racked up two more hit singles: “Sorry Not Sorry” and “Exchange,” the latter earning him his first Grammy Award nomination for Best R&B Song.
 His overnight claim to fame gained Tiller a legion of admirers and allowed him to embark on his first nationwide North American tour.

 Outside of the music, what seemed to be a part of Tiller’s initial appeal was his low-key demeanor.
 On his artworks, he would either face away from the camera, be captured in dark lighting, or hide away underneath a cap.
 Despite an obvious demand, interviews from the star were pretty much non-existent and magazine shoots and red carpet appearances didn’t seem to be of interest.
 Now nearly a decade in the game, Tiller reflects on his 22-year-old self and admits he was cautious of his image and how he might have been portrayed.